highweb/web-wiki/npm.md

 # Ignore symlinks on Windows:
 npm install --no-bin-links

+# Reinstalling a package after just deleting the node module works with:
+yarn install --check-files

 # Install package globally:
 yarn global add <PACKAGE>

 # Using --peer or -P will install one or more packages in your peerDependencies.
 yarn add <package...> [--peer/-P]
 ```

 # Development: